11BelowStudio/HECC-IT/HECC-IT downloadable version/README.md

 HECC-IT is distributed under the terms of the Mozilla Public License Version 2.0, a copy of which can be seen [here](./LICENSE.md)

-The heccer.js file in the output, being prewritten and considered a part of HECC-IT, is also distributed under the terms of the Mozilla Public License Version 2.0, by me.
+The heccer.js file in the output, being pre-written and considered a part of HECC-IT, is also distributed under the terms of the Mozilla Public License Version 2.0, by me.

 The index.html file in the output is distributed under the terms of the MIT license,